Butterfly Network Inc (BFLY) Stock is the one stock you should own forever

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Butterfly Network Inc (NYSE:BFLY) raised 15.60% to close Friday’s market session at $1.12, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.985 and $1.19 throughout the trading session with the volume trading being 2622164 shares, which represented a significant variation when compared to the three months average volume of 2.17 million shares.
-The firm’s stock price fluctuated 42.58% within the last five trades and -4.27% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -47.91% in the last 6 months and -44.28% was subtracted to its value over the previous 3 months.
-BFLY stock is trading at a margin of 24.70%, -11.65% and -44.22% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Butterfly Network Inc (NYSE:BFLY) dipped -6.25% to close Monday’s market session at $1.05, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.02 and $1.19 throughout the trading session with the volume trading being 1937136 shares, which represented a significant variation when compared to the three months average volume of 2.18 million shares.
+The firm’s stock price fluctuated 29.55% within the last five trades and -4.55% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -50.24% in the last 6 months and -47.50% was subtracted to its value over the previous 3 months.
+BFLY stock is trading at a margin of 16.78%, -16.39% and -47.52% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.